masiw/ts-design-patterns/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug Report
-description: Report a bug to help us improve.
+about: Report any defects or issues found in production.
-title: '[Bug]: '
+title: "[Bug]: "
 labels: bug
 assignees: ''

 ---

 **Describe the bug**